 What services do you carry out and which languages do you cover?

-I specialize in written translation and proofreading of legal and corporate texts in Dutch, French, English and Spanish.
+I specialize in written translation of legal and corporate texts in Dutch, French, English and Spanish.

 What is the difference between translation and interpreting?